Reviewed by the Linklay editorial team · Updated May 2026 · 5 min read

 What sets Linklay apart is intelligent automation.
 The AI engine watches how visitors interact with your donation page or volunteer signup form and reorders your links in real time.
 Linktree expects you to manually sort links — Linklay does it for you, driving higher engagement without any effort on your part.

 Revenue matters for non-profits.
-That's why Linklay takes 0% commission on sales, tips, and digital products.
-Linktree's 0–12% transaction fees add up to hundreds of dollars per year for active sellers.
+That's why Linklay takes no platform cut on creator sales (link out to your own checkout).
+Linktree's 0–12% seller fees by plan add up to hundreds of dollars per year for active sellers.
 With Linklay, that money stays in your pocket.

 Search engines can't read Linktree's JavaScript-rendered pages.
 Linklay solves this with edge rendering: every non-profit's page is pre-rendered with structured data, proper H1 tags, and BreadcrumbList schema.
 The result?
 Your bio link actually appears when people search for your donation page or volunteer signup form.

 Free features that matter for non-profits: mission-driven layouts, analytics, and email collection, unlimited links, Facebook Pixel integration, custom themes, detailed analytics, email capture, and QR code generation.
-Linktree locks most of these behind their $20/mo paywall.
+Linktree locks most of these behind their $15/mo (Pro) paywall.

 For non-profits serious about their craft, the choice is clear.
-Linklay delivers premium features at $0 with 0% commission, while Linktree charges $20/mo and takes a cut of your earnings.
+Linklay delivers premium features at $0 and Linklay does not process creator payments or take a cut of creator sales, while Linktree charges $15/mo (Pro) and takes a cut of your earnings.
 Start free, no credit card required.

 When Linktree may be the better choice